I just had the oddest experience.

 I picked up a copy for one dollar at a sale in the Providence Atheneum on April 30, 1988.
 I’d walked across College St. from the Classics Department at Brown University where I was just finishing my first year of graduate school.

 Stewart was an English professor at U.C.
 Berkeley and is probably best known for his post-holocaust novel Earth Abides (1949) and perhaps for his landmark study of American toponomy, Names on the Land (1945).
 Sixteen years ago I wrote about him here.
+There’s a book about him here.
 I love his mid-20th-century American voice, and his general competence in understanding what he saw as he crossed the continent.

 In 1988 I was well into a period of my life in which I crossed the country regularly by car, and although I was never as competent as Stewart, and had never heard of him, I immediately recognized him as a kindred spirit on that late-April day in 1988.
 I had already learned that hours of driving could be made interesting by a knowledge of geology and cloud formations, but Stewart taught me that nothing is beneath notice and thoughtful consideration.